rust-lang/blog.rust-lang.org/_posts/2017-05-05-libz-blitz.md

 will result in a "cookbook" chock full of ready-made examples for common tasks, drawing from a careful selection of Rust crates.

+(Also, ICYMI: please participate in the [State of Rust survey]; even if you don't use Rust, we'd love to hear from you!)

+[State of Rust survey]: https://blog.rust-lang.org/2017/05/03/survey.html

 [2017 vision for Rust]: https://blog.rust-lang.org/2017/02/06/roadmap.html

 ## Batteries included?